 | Disable and stop now | systemctl disable –now unit.timer |

-- Inspect the timer state before changing it.
+- Check the current timer status before changing anything.

-- Review the next and previous runs from the manager view.
+- List the scheduled timers when you need the next and last run in the manager view.

-- Start the timer when it should begin waiting immediately without changing boot-time enablement.
+- Start the timer when it should begin waiting now without changing boot-time enablement.

 $ sudo systemctl start cache-prune.timer $ systemctl is-active cache-prune.timer active $ systemctl is-enabled cache-prune.timer disabled